 The Park District staff, following objectives of the Board of Park Commissioners, has been involved in various projects throughout the year.
-The Park District is committed to ensuring that its residents are well served.
-Some of the significant projects are listed below:
+The Park District is committed to ensuring that its residents are well served however with the current COVID-19 pandemic, several capital projects were placed on hold.
+The significant projects that were completed in 2020 are listed below: